PTIN Application Checklist: What you need to get started

 - If applicable, any U.S.-based professional certification information (CPA, attorney, enrolled agent, enrolled retirement plan agent, enrolled actuary, certified acceptance agent, or state license) including certification number, jurisdiction of issuance, and expiration date

-Once you gather all of your information, just follow four easy steps to obtain your PTIN:
+Once you gather all of your information, just follow these easy steps to obtain your PTIN:

 - Create Your Account — First, you must create an account by providing your name, email address and security question information.
 The system will then email your temporary password, which you will change when you go back to enter your information in the PTIN application.